terefang/odd6rpg/lite/300-combat.md

 * Long range – This is the range at which the target is at a considerable distance from the attacker, often beyond the range of most melee weapons, but within the range of long-range weapons such as bows or crossbows.
 At this range, the difficulty of hitting the target is typically considered very difficult.

 * Extreme range – This range is further away than long range and the difficulty to hit the target is considered heroic.
 This level of range is usually used for spells or other special abilities that can hit a target at far distances.

+## Defending

+When a character is attempting to defend against an attack, they can choose to use an active dice pool instead of relying on passive attributes such as Defense.
+This means that the character can use a skill roll to defend, such as using their Agility and Brawling skill to dodge an attack, or their Physique and Athletics skill to block it.

 ## Generic Weapons